 Device Implantation and Monitoring

-We work with the investigators to implant and evaluate new devices in vivo through submission and approval of an IACUC protocol to surgical implantation.
-The core can then test the device, evaluate toxicity, and/or work with other cores and different imaging modalities.
+We collaborate with investigators to implant and evaluate new devices in vivo, following the submission and approval of an IACUC protocol for surgical implantation.
+The core can then assess the device for toxicity and function and/or work with other cores to obtain additional imaging modalities.

 Immunization